This article explains how to use the Schema mapping (aka owner mapping) feature to map objects with the same structure

 There are several cases for performing the custom schema mapping:

 To add new schema mapping to the list of the existing schema mappings, click on the empty row (first one) on the left (source) side, and select the source schema from the drop-down list.
 Then, select the destination schema from the right (destination) side drop-down list and click the Add button on the upper left side of the list:

 Newly created schema mapping will appear on the bottom of the Schema mapping list:

-To exclude schema mapping from the list (unmap already mapped schemas), select the appropriate schema pair and click the Delete button from the upper left side:
+To exclude schema mapping from the list (unmap already mapped schemas), select the appropriate schema pair and click the Delete button from the upper left side of the window:

 Press and hold the CTRL key to select multiple schemas and exclude them at the same time, or use Delete all option from the right side to remove all existing schema mappings